Cyprus mulls tax increase as lesser of two evils

 Corporate tax, now at a nominal 10 percent and among the lowest in the European Union, was previously considered a no-go area for authorities.

-But it may be one of two lesser evils if the International Monetary Fund sticks to its guns for granting up to 17 billion euros (14.8 billion pounds) in aid with the European Union, sources close to consultations told Reuters on Monday.
+But it may be one of two lesser evils if the International Monetary Fund sticks to its guns for granting up to 17 billion euros in aid with the European Union, sources close to consultations told Reuters on Monday.

 Government officials have been dropping hints Cyprus's resistance to an increase in tax may be waning in the face of what is seen as a more serious threat, that bank depositors be called to pay the cost of aid via a so-called haircut, in a process known as a bail-in.